morganross/Docs2saurus/README.md

 # Docstosaurus

-Write a nested list and Docstosaurus will convert it to a hierarchy directoiy structure, files and their content.
+Write a nested list and Docstosaurus will convert it to a hierarchy directory structure, files and their content.

+* Use a numbered list to organize for docusourus.
 By default, Docusaurus will remove the number prefix from the doc id, title, label, and URL paths.

 ## Directory Structure